scadawire/tango-two-point-controller/README.md

-# tango-pid-controller
+# tango-two-point-controller

-scadawire/tango-controls virtual device to control a sensor/actor pair with a pid controller logic
+scadawire/tango-controls virtual device to control a sensor/actor pair with a two point controller logic